fragile X syndrome

 Will the Premutation Expand to a Full Mutation?

 If a mother has a gene with a premutation that gets passed to her children, there are two possibilities:

 - The premutation does not expand beyond 200 repeats and remains as a premutation in the child.
-That child has no symptoms of fragile X syndrome, but may experience FXTAS (male) or POF (female) as adults.
+That child has no symptoms of fragile X syndrome, but may experience FXAND and FXTAS or FXPOI as adults.